Catastrophic Emission of Charges from Near-Extremal Nariai Black Holes: Introduction

 The near-extremal charged Nariai black hole has a near-horizon geometry of $\mathrm{dS}_2 \times \mathrm{S}^2$ in comparison to $\mathrm{AdS}_2 \times \mathrm{S}^2$ of the near-extremal RN-dS black hole.
 The Schwinger effect in $\mathrm{dS}$ space~\cite{Garriga:1994bm, Kim:2008xv} differs from that in $\mathrm{AdS}$ space~\cite{Pioline:2005pf, Kim:2008xv}.
 In this paper we will study the emission of charges from near-extremal Nariai black holes and show that the emission becomes catastrophic as the distance between two horizons draws closer and closer.
 This is interesting because Hawking radiation and Gibbons-Hawking radiation are exponentially suppressed due to their small temperatures, but the spontaneous pair production via the Schwinger mechanism becomes a dominant channel for charge emission.

-Using the near-horizon geometry $\mathrm{dS}_2 \times \mathrm{S}^2$ of near-extremal Nariai black holes in the Einstein-Maxwell theory~\cite{Ortaggio:2002bp}, we solve the field equation for a charged scalar field, and properly selecting the in-vacuum and the out-vacuum in the region between two horizons and the region exterior to the cosmological horizon, we find the mean number of pair production in the in-out formalism.
+Using the near-horizon geometry $\mathrm{dS}_2 \times \mathrm{S}^2$ of near-extremal Nariai black holes in the Einstein-Maxwell theory~\cite{Ortaggio:2002bp}, we solve the field equation for a charged scalar field, and properly selecting the in- and the out-vacua in the region between two horizons and the region exterior to the cosmological horizon, we find the mean number of pair production in the in-out formalism.
 Besides, we apply the monodromy method to the Riemann P-function~\cite{Chen:2022hpe} which includes the field equation in both the outer region and in-between region, and find the same mean number for pair production.
 The monodromy method uses local behaviors of the wave function at singular points and finds the connection matrix for scattering problem~\cite{Castro:2013kea, Castro:2013lba}.

 We show that Nariai black hole cannot remain quantum mechanically stable since there is no Breitenlohner-Freedman (BF) bound that guarantees stability against the emission of charges for (near-) extremal RN-dS black holes.
 This implies that near-extremal Nariai black holes can evaporate either to RN-dS black holes or black holes with one horizon and a naked singularity, which depend on the ratio of charge to mass~\cite{Montero:2019ekk}.
-Remarkably the charge emission via Schwinger mechanism for Nariari black hole with large charge to mass ratio is a possible physical process violate the cosmic censorship conjecture.
+The catastrophic emission of charges with energy greater than chemical potential evolves the near-extremal Nariai black holes to nonextremal RN-dS black holes.
+Remarkably the Schwinger emission of charges with large charge to mass ratio, which is a possible physical process, violates the cosmic censorship conjecture.
 Furthermore, we confirm that the leading emission Boltzmann factor from Nariai black holes exhibits a universal thermal interpretation with an effective temperature which is determined by the Unruh temperature for charge acceleration and the Gibbons-Hawking temperature associated with the dS radius~\cite{Cai:2014qba}.